 The main campus is located on U.S. 1 in front of Coral Square Shopping Center.
-The Port Saint Lucie campus is located on U.S. 1 as is the Vero Beach campus.
+The Port Saint Lucie campus is located on U.S. 1 in Fountain Plaza and Vero Beach campus is located on US 1 in the 12th Street Plaza.